johang88/StrideSimpleWater/README.md

 ### Emissive

 Set to `Water Emissive Map`.
 Most of the water shading is calculated in this custom feature.
 Set the caustics texture to something, the rest of the options should have sane default.
+Set the ripples texutre to the ripples render target.

 ### Transparency